finanalyst/GTK-Simple/README.md

 Button         | a simple button with a label and a callback ComboBoxText   | a simple combo box
-Entry          | allows for text to be provided by the user Grid           | a table-like container for widgets for window design Label          | adds a line of text
+Entry          | allows for text to be provided by the user Frame          | A bin with a decorative frame and optional label Grid           | a table-like container for widgets for window design Label          | adds a line of text
 MarkUpLabel    | adds text with GTK mark up (e.g. color and font manipulation)